 I’ve never been in combat, but I imagine that when someone saves your life you’ll forgive them all types of transgressions afterwards.
-Maybe the guy or gal who saved you is a mean drunk who walks out on his bar tabs and leaves his friends to clean up his messes.
+Maybe the guy or gal who saved you is a mean drunk who walks out on their bar tabs and leaves their friends to clean up their messes.
 But that same sloppy jerk pulled you out of the way right as a bullet went thudding into the wall where your head had just been.
 Maybe they’re a walking trainwreck, but dammit, they’re the only reason you’re still walking this Earth.
-By God, you’ll clean up all the messes he can make.
+By God, you’ll clean up all the messes they can make.

 I love the way people from Philadelphia talk.
 I can’t help it.
 When I hear someone who grew up on Fairmount Ave. say “Bring me that glass of water over there, hon.
 And put some ice in it,” I’m in dialect heaven.
 I don’t know where my affinity came from, but it’s there and it’s undeniable.

 When I came across the group Marah many, many years ago, I was on the bad side of unhappy.
-Their music helped me climb back onto the razor-thin walkway of life.
+Their music helped me climb back onto the good side of the razor-thin walkway of life.
 If this sounds cheesy and Judy Blume-esque as you read it, it feels even more so writing it down.

 Founded in Philly by the Bielanko brothers, Dave and Serge, Marah is a rock and roll band.
-The brothers grew up in Philadelphia and recorded a great deal of their material above an auto shop around 17th Street in South Philly.
+The brothers grew up in Philadelphia and recorded a great deal of their material above an auto shop around 17th and Broad St. in South Philly.
 And while they ended up migrating to points across the globe during the span of their career, that Center City blood stayed with them.
 Their records always have the twang of the mummer’s banjo, strummed with reckless abandon and joy.
 Even when they explore the mountain music history of central Pennsylvania, as they have on their most recent record, there is an inextricable urgency that derives from the hustle and rush of narrow urban streets and late night taproom rows found in that city where brothers love each other.